Train ML models with Ray

 In a commercial cloud, when deployed with Kubernetes, a Ray cluster could autoscale in this situation to accommodate the demand that could not be satisfied.
 Our cluster is not auto-scaling and we are not going to add a node with 2 GPUs, so this job will wait forever.

 Use Ctrl+C to stop the process in the Jupyter terminal.
-(The job is still submitted and PENDING, but not consuming worker resources, since it cannot be scheduled.)
+(Note: Ctrl+C does not un-submit the job.
+The job is still submitted and PENDING, but it is not consuming worker resources, since it cannot be scheduled.)

 Use Ray Train